bM7tcHF88GBxDni/authentication-and-authorisation/Plan.md

         Add user details to database
         Create a signed JWT token with jwt.sign() Respond with user + token for now
+Create API route for /login
+    req.query for email, password
+        validate input- check all fields exist
+    Check if user exists, return if false
+    Check input password with database password using bcrypt.compare() If login successful, create new JWT token, return it and add it to database

-Store token in localStorage https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage
+Create authorisation middleware that checks for JWT token Store token in localStorage https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage
 ```